-Though many of us may not realize the grave disparities that exist in our own communities, people struggle with hunger in every county and congressional district in Massachusetts.
+Though many of us may not realize the grave disparities that exist in our own communities, people face hunger in every county and congressional district in Massachusetts.
 They could be our neighbors, kids in our children's classes – the possibilities go on.

 What Hunger Looks Like in

 In , people are facing hunger - and of them are children.